dwjohnston/blacksheepcode/app/routes/posts/testing_strategies.md

 ## Conclusions

 Simplifying your data model is going to go a long way to simplifying your testing process.

 Pure prop driven components are definitely the easiest to test.

+Testing components that otherwise have global state anywhere in their component tree are otherwise going to require knowledge of any business logic inside the state management.

+Techniques like prop drilling or component composition can be used to avoid having provide stateful context for components further down the tree.

+Error boundaries can used to prune components down the tree that otherwise would require stateful context.

+Module mocking can be used to prune the cascade into the state management.
+Module mocking can be brittle, particularly if your components are being used in multiple contexts.